Dolly Castro Exchanges Her Bikini For A Tight, Nude Outfit That Flaunts All Of Her Curves

 On Sunday night, Dolly got pulses racing online when she shared a snapshot of herself rocking a tight, two-piece nude outfit that clung to her curves and left little to the imagination.

 Castro’s ensemble included a long-sleeved crop top that hugged her ample bust and showed just a hint of cleavage.
-She also wore a skimpy matching skirt, that knotted on the side and boasted a slit that went all the way up to Dolly’s hip as her long, lean leg popped out.
+She also wore a skimpy matching skirt that knotted on the side and boasted a slit that went all the way up to Dolly’s hip, as her long, lean leg popped out.

 The model’s flat tummy and rock-hard abs were also in the spotlight as she posed in front of a white wall with her hands behind her head.
 Dolly had her long, brown hair parted down the middle and styled in soft curls that rolled over her shoulder and down her back.